mdarmankhan6252/mdarmankhan6252/README.md

   </h2>

 #### About Me
 Hey, I am a front-end web developer having specialized in the front-end development.
 I have 1.5+ years in the web development field and I am here to build your webstie.
 I have a lot of experience in React JS, MongoDB, Express JS, Node JS, HTML, CSS3, JavaScript, TailwindCSS, Firebase authentication, Figma, Git, Github & npm packages and many more.
-I built a lot of websites using React JS with 100% mobile responsive.
+I built a lot of websites using MERN stack with 100% mobile responsive.

 #### My Services:
 - ✔ Figma to React.js Design using Tailwind CSS.